brianpzaide/gamesite/README.md

 #### Example Deployment

 To scale horizontally, we deploy multiple game‑server instances.
 Since each room is an in‑memory object holding the game state, all players for a given room must hit the same server.
-We solve this in HAProxy with a small Lua script: on each request HAProxy extracts the ```room_id``` from the path, looks up its server in Redis, and then routes the client to the correct backend.
+We solve this using HAProxy with a small Lua script: on each request HAProxy extracts the ```room_id``` from the path, looks up its server in Redis, and then routes the client to the correct backend.

 ```mermaid
 flowchart LR